gowthamthotakura/Github_Test_Repo/README.md

 # testrepo
-Introduction ti Git and Github
+Introduction to Git and Github